ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Community Participation Guidelines (CPG) Reporting - Additional Information.md

 Reports made to Integrity Counts (Web: https://www.integritycounts.ca/org/esip; Toll Free
-Number: 1-866-921-6714; Email: esip@integritycounts.ca) are shared with ESIP’s Executive Director, Operations Director and President, and, optionally, additional review committee members that may include the Governance Chair and the Vice-President.
+Number: 1-866-921-6714; Email: esip@integritycounts.ca) are shared with ESIP’s Executive Director, Operations Director, and President, and, optionally, additional review committee members that may include the Governance Chair and the Vice-President.
 Reporters may elect to exclude one or more of these individuals from viewing the report.